BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Load [Gordian Seed Tool](https://apps.apple.com/us/app/gordian-seed-tool/id1545088229) for MacOS[^nomacos] or iOS.
    1. If you prefer, build it yourself from [source](https://github.com/BlockchainCommons/GordianSeedTool-iOS).
-1. [  ] Go to the Gear icon, for Preferences, and turn OFF "Sync to iCloud".
+1. [  ] Go to the Gear icon, for Setting, and turn OFF "Sync to iCloud", then click "Done".
 1. [  ] Click the "+" and Add a Seed with "Quick Create"[^ianc].
 1. [  ] "Save" it.
 1. [  ] Print the SSKR for the Seed[^printingproblems].
    1. Touch the Seed.
    1. Touch "Authenticate".
    1. Touch "Backup" and Choose "Backup as SSKR Multi-Share".
+   1. Leave the format as "Gordian Envelope".
    1. Choose "2 of 3" and touch "Next"[^sskrscenarios].
    1. "Print All Shares", using the default options, which call for a Summary Page and coupons printed on individual pages.
 Be sure you're not printing double-sided!